Zack Perez

 Legion of the Leprechaun Author and Contributor

-Notre Dame Rush Offense vs. Purdue Rush Defense
+Notre Dame Rush Offense vs. Stanford Run Defense

 Edge: Notre Dame